Current status + progress

 Access to primary education is a basic right of every child.
 An effective primary education can build a solid foundation and open avenues for future success.
 With its profound implications on both the individual and society, primary education plays a crucial role in reducing extreme poverty and promoting social changes.
 The Sustainable Development Agenda acknowledges the importance of primary education in Goal 4 which stipulates that by 2030, the world should ensure inclusive and equitable quality education and promote lifelong learning opportunities for all, including a target on universal access to primary education.
 Though there are varying standards, primary education is typically designed for children 6 to 11 years of age.

-Significant progress has been made toward achieving universal primary education.
-Globally, the adjusted net attendance rate reached 87 per cent in 2019, and about four out of five children attending primary education completed it.
-Additionally, over the past two decades, the number of out-of-school children was reduced by over 40 per cent.
-However, there is still a long way to go: 58 million children of primary school age remain out of school, with the majority of them coming from marginalized groups.
-In addition, recent MICS results show that many children do not have foundational reading and numeracy skills, highlighting the massive challenge to achieving inclusive and equitable quality education for all.
+Significant progress has been made towards achieving universal primary education.
+Globally, the adjusted net attendance rate reached 87 per cent in 2021, and about four out of five children attending primary education completed it.
+Additionally, over the past two decades, the number of out-of-school children was reduced by over 35 per cent.
+However, there is still a long way to go: 64 million children of primary school age remain out of school, with the majority of them coming from marginalized groups.

 Notes on the data